cyb-ersin/HomeLab_Foundation/Lab2_WiFi_Security/readme.md

 ## Lessons Learned

 1. **WPA2 is vulnerable to offline cracking** — the handshake can be captured passively; password strength is the last line of defense.
+2. **PMKID eliminates the client requirement** — an attacker does not need to wait for a client; the AP itself leaks the PMKID hash.
+3. **Cracking is fully offline** — no internet needed at any stage; hashes can be captured in the field and cracked later on a powerful machine.
-2. **Deauth is detectable** — a spike in deauth frames is a reliable IDS signature.
+4. **Deauth is detectable, PMKID is not** — deauth flood leaves a clear IDS signature; PMKID attack appears as normal association traffic.
+5. **Scope control is critical** — hcxdumptool captures ALL nearby networks by default; `--bssid` filter must be used in real engagements.
-3. **MAC randomization adds friction** but does not stop attacks — broadcast deauth bypasses client-specific targeting.
+6. **MAC randomization adds friction** but does not stop attacks — broadcast deauth and PMKID bypass client-specific targeting.
-4. **No IDS = no visibility** — without Lab 3 (Snort/Suricata), this attack would go completely undetected in real time.
+7. **No IDS = no visibility** — without an IDS/SIEM, both attacks went completely undetected in real time.
-5. **Fritz!Box push notifications** are a simple, effective first-layer alert mechanism.

 ---